 Contacting The Governing Body

 Governors do not get involved in the day-to-day running of the school, and the work carried out by teachers and other staff.
-If a parent or student has a question, concern or complaint about the school, then the first and best thing to do is to telephone, meet with, or write to the student’s TUTOR.
+If a parent or student has a concern or complaint about the school, then the first and best thing to do is to telephone, meet with, or write to the student’s Tutor.
 The Tutor will take ownership of the issue and ensure that it is dealt with.
-If this does not lead to a timely outcome, then you should follow the contact sequence below.
+If this does not lead to a timely outcome, then the contact sequence below should be followed.

 Only if this contact sequence has been followed and exhausted, or if there is a substantive reason for bypassing this process, will the Governing Body become involved.

 In this situation, please contact the Chair of Governors: